edpau/no_game/README.md

-# Game- Tank to the Flag
+# Game- Tank to the flag

 ## Table of contents